Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Singularities will be solved by adding Moore-Penrose inverse calculation in the next release.
 # M669 configuration
-M669 settings can and should be split into a main parameter line and separate lines to define the A properties to avoid a too long single line.
-The K parameter must be set in every line.
-The first M669 line should specify the kinematics type and the number of joints.

-Example for first M669 line: M669 K14 A6
+M669 must set kinematics type to robot by caling M669 K13.
+After the type is selected, the parameters values can be set.
+It is recommended to set the first line to define kinematics type and types of axes like: M669 K13 ARRRRRR, and then the parameters for the axes, one line per axis.

-**K** needs to be defined.
-While beta, K14 is used.
+**K13** needs to be defined.

 **A** defines the Denavit-Hartenberg parameters for n joints, starting numbering by 1.